aniweave-ai/UniWorld-V1/README.md

 UniWorld shows excellent performance in **20+** tasks.

-UniWorld, trained on only 2.7M samples, consistently outperforms [BAGEL](https://github.com/ByteDance-Seed/Bagel) (trained on 2665M samples) on the ImgEdit-Bench for image manipulation.
+UniWorld, trained on only 2.7M samples, consistently outperforms [BAGEL](https://github.com/ByteDance-Seed/Bagel) on the ImgEdit-Bench for image manipulation.
 It also surpasses the specialized image editing model [Step1X-Edit](https://github.com/stepfun-ai/Step1X-Edit) across multiple dimensions, including add, adjust, and extract on ImgEdit-Bench.

 **Click to play**